Connect With Us:

 First-time homebuyers can enjoy several advantages when considering a HomeReady loan.
 Here are four benefits of the HomeReady mortgage program:

-1. Lower Down Payment: HomeReady loans require a minimum down payment of just 3% of the home's value, making it easier for first-time home buyers to afford their dream home.
+• Lower Down Payment: HomeReady loans require a minimum down payment of just 3% of the home's value, making it easier for first-time home buyers to afford their dream home.

-2. Flexible Underwriting: The HomeReady program offers more lenient underwriting guidelines, allowing borrowers with lower credit scores and limited income to qualify for a mortgage loan.
+• Flexible Underwriting: The HomeReady program offers more lenient underwriting guidelines, allowing borrowers with lower credit scores and limited income to qualify for a mortgage loan.

-3. Lower Mortgage Insurance: HomeReady mortgages provide lower mortgage insurance premiums than conventional loans, helping home buyers save on monthly expenses.
+• Lower Mortgage Insurance: HomeReady mortgages provide lower mortgage insurance premiums than conventional loans, helping home buyers save on monthly expenses.

-4. Homeownership Education: As part of the HomeReady program, borrowers must attend homeownership education courses, equipping them with the knowledge and skills necessary for successful homeownership.
+• Homeownership Education: As part of the HomeReady program, borrowers must attend homeownership education courses, equipping them with the knowledge and skills necessary for successful homeownership.

-How to Apply for a Home-Ready Loan
+How to Apply for a HomeReady Loan

 To apply for a HomeReady loan, borrowers must find a mortgage lender who participates in the program.
 The lender will guide them through the application process, which includes providing documentation of income, assets, and debts.
+Applicants must meet the income guidelines, which require their income to equal or less than 80% of the area median income.
+They must also attend homeownership education courses with a minimum credit score of 620.

 Once approved, borrowers can use the loan to purchase a home with a down payment as low as 3%.
 Working with a real estate agent experienced in HomeReady loans can also be beneficial in navigating the process.